AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 dead, and for that purpose descended into Hades.
-Many held that he released all who were held there.[^435] This shows that repentance beyond the grave, perpetual probation, was then accepted, which precludes the modern error that the soul\'s destiny is decided at death.
+Many held that he released all who were held there.[^435] This shows that repentance beyond the grave, perpetual probation, was then accepted, which precludes the modern error that the soul's destiny is decided at death.

 \(6\) Prayers for the dead were universal in the early church, which would be absurd, if their condition is unalterably fixed at the grave.